 The church should make sure the pastor is well taken care of.
 Pastors have expenses many do not have.
 Make sure they have a good salary.
 Figure the average salary of all the families in the church and pay your pastor at least that much.

 There should be other benefits as well, like showing your appreciation by taking up offerings for your pastors at special times like birthdays, Christmas, before vacations, etc. If you make sure your pastor is adequately blessed, God will satisfy you with the abundance of all His goodness.
 “I will fill (saturate) the soul of the priest with abundance, and my people will be satisfied with my goodness, says the Lord” (Jeremiah 31:14).

 Battles with the Flesh

-Pastors or ministers are often viewed as being above fleshly desires, but the opposite is true.
+Pastors are often viewed as being above fleshly desires, but the opposite is true.
 It was written to the Hebrews that “every high priest (is) taken from among men” (Hebrews 5:1).